 30 Days to an Organized Life Day 6

 How did your Master Bedroom 10 minute declutter go?
-Does your bedroom feel a little more peaceful now?
+Does your bedroom feel calmer and more peaceful now?

 The quickest way to improve your quality of life is to get more sleep.

-Knowing that you need more sleep and actually getting the sleep you need are two entirely different matters.
-As I mentioned earlier new habits are formed when we keep things simple so we are going to write down some tiny steps you can take to encourage your new “get to bed on time” goal.
+Knowing you need more sleep and actually getting the sleep you need are two entirely different matters.
+As I mentioned earlier new habits are formed when we keep things simple so we are going to write down some very simple steps you can take to encourage your new “get to bed on time” goal.

 Determine Your Bedtime